 Benefits of Moringa leaves

 Moringa Oleifera is has been used in traditional herbal medicines for many years.
 The plant is believed to offer many benefits and its uses range from beauty to preventing and curing diseases – such as asthma, liver disease, Cardiovascular Disease, cancer, digestive issues, etc.

 Moringa leaves are packed with nutrients, vitamins, minerals, and antioxidants that are good for your health.
-Major application is, using moringa and diabetes can be treated naturally.
+The major application is, using moringa and diabetes can be treated naturally.

 Nutrition Value of Moringa Leaves

 Moringa Oleifera is a fairly large tree indigenous to North India.
 Almost all parts of the tree are eaten or used as ingredients in traditional herbal medicines.